What is the main source of law authorising this entity form?

 Main documents required

-Incorporation Agreement (Contrato de Sociedade).
+- Incorporation Agreement (Contrato de Sociedade); and

 Involvement of notary, company register, governmental authorities